devjgm/papers/cpp_time_zone.md

 This document proposes a standard C+ library for computing with real-world time zones, such as "America/New_York", "Europe/London", and "Australia/Sydney".
-The data describing the rules of each time zone are available separately (e.g., https://www.iana.org/time-zones), and these data will be used by the Time Zone Library presented here.
-The complexities of time zone rules, such as UTC offsets and daylight-saving time (DST), will be encapsulated in a single user-facing class.
-The sole responsibility of this class will be to convert between the *absolute time* and the *civil time* domains (XXX: See the civil time paper).
+The data describing the rules of each time zone are distributed separately (e.g., https://www.iana.org/time-zones), and are not a part of this proposal.
+The core of this paper proposes a single user-facing class that can represent any real-world time zone and is able to convert between the *absolute time* and the *civil time* domains.
+All the complex time zone computations will be handled by this Time Zone Library.
+The exposed interface will give callers access to all the time zone information they need, while encouraging proper time-programming practices.

-This Time Zone Library described in this paper encourages good time-programming practices while making common mistakes difficult to make.

 ## Motivation and Scope